Fall in the Forest

 Additional Notes

-A field trip to Suwa’lkh is like no other Fresh Roots field trip.
-Located at the Suwa’lkh School in Coquitlam (map), our program space includes a native plant propagation greenhouse, medicine and food gardens, and a seven-acre forest with a forest classroom and a salmon stream.
-Field trips at Suwa’lkh focus on First People’s ways of knowing, helping students connect with Traditional Ecological Knowledge, in both cultivated and natural food lands.
+A field trip to the Suwa’lkh Medicine Garden and Healing Forest at Millside Centre in Coquitlam (map) is like no other Fresh Roots field trip.
+Our program space includes a native plant propagation greenhouse, medicine and food gardens, small orchard, and a seven-acre forest with a forest classroom and a salmon stream.
+Field trips at Suwa’lkh incorporate First People’s ways of knowing, helping students connect with Traditional Ecological Knowledge, in both cultivated and natural food lands.
+Coquitlam field trips have been designed in consultation with Indigenous knowledge keeper Carrie Clark and are co-facilitated, whenever possible, with an Indigenous knowledge keeper.

-We require 1 teacher/chaperone for every 8 K-5 students or 10 6-12 students at Suwa’lkh.
+We require 1 teacher/chaperone for every 8 K-5 students at Suwa’lkh.
 Required adults are included in the group cost; additional adults will be charged at the student rate.
 If your group needs more adult assistance, please let us know on the registration form.

-Learn more and book your trip at freshroots.ca/education/field-trips/.
+Learn more and book your trip at https://freshroots.ca/learn-on-the-farm/.